- Identity Service

 2. Select the Resources tab, and click the Add button.
 The “Resources Search” dialog box appears.
 Note that each line in this table contains a Resource name and description, easing the linkage between a registry in the table and its actual function in the OpenLM system.

-3. Select a resource (e.g. the add_project as marked above), and click the Select button.
+3. Select a resource (e.g. the add_project), and click the Select button.
 The “Role Details” window’s Resources tab now appears with the newly attached “add_project” resource.

 4. Select the Resources tab and click on any line while under the Permission heading.
 The drop-down functionality is engaged and the user may now select a permission attribute for a resource per user.